tmsheipline/Hungry-Hungry-Toby/README.md

 # Hungry Hungry Toby #
 ## Premise ##
 ### Toby, a rambunctious sphynx cat, is on a mission to cure his hunger for human food.
-Help him stave off hunger by catching the human food items but avoid the inedible items. ###
+Help him stave off hunger by catching the human food items but make sure to avoid the inedible items. ###

 ## User Story ##
 As a user I want to: